Linell/Compiler/README.md

 I've left the code in to change it back though, so that you can switch it back rather easily.

 The C++ compiler is still in its *very* early stages of modification and currently does not support any of the nifty features of the python compiler.
+In fact, the C++ file is _way_ behind.